uni-notes/uni-notes/docs/CS_Electives/Data_Mining/04_Data_Preprocessing.md

 - Time series data $\to$ frequency domain
 - For eg, fourier transformation

+### Feature Summary Statistics

+Mean, Std, ...

+For time-series data, make sure to use rolling statistics until the current point to avoid data leakage

 ### Feature Construction

 Construct new features from existing features